-All about the English-language editions of Marcel Proust's great novel, À la recherche du temps perdu, once known as Remembrance of Things Past but now more accurately titled In Search of Lost Time
+All about the English-language editions of Marcel Proust's great novel, À la recherche du temps perdu, once known as Remembrance of Things Past but now generally accepted as In Search of Lost Time

-I peeked into Swann's Way two or three times before a pal challenged
+I peeked into Swann's Way a few times before a pal challenged

 me to read the entire novel with him.
 Every Wednesday on his way to the law

-office where he was a low-level attorney, he stopped by my rented room (it
+office where he was an associate attorney, he stopped by my rented room (it

 had a kitchen and bath but wasn't really an apartment).
 We drank coffee,